MVA PARENT HANDBOOK

 * All MVA athletes are expected to behave in a responsible manner.
 Determination of what is responsible lies solely with MVA.

 * An athlete with delinquent account during the current season may be denied the privilege of playing in a tournament and/or asked to sit out at practice until

-the account is paid or until arrangements are made with the Club Director.
+the account is paid according to payment schedule provided at tryout or until arrangements are made with the Club Director.

-* An athlete’s current season’s account must be paid in full before the athlete will be allowed to participate in the last tournament of the season.
+* An athlete’s current season’s account must be paid in full before the athlete will be allowed to participate in the up coming tournament.

 * Any athlete damaging equipment owned by MVA or any facility used by MVA during practices, tournaments or other functions, or at lodging facilities, or in